lixiaochun/element-manager/doc/element_manager_api_specifications.md

 result of the returned device and responds High Level Functional Part with the execution result.

-In Device Configuration Integrity Control IF, it collates the real time device configuration information (Configuration Acquisition Information) with the DB Information of EM and responds High Level Functional Part with the result.
-See Section 3.1.9 for details.

 See Chapter 5 "Sequence" about the relationship between the instruction from High Level Functional Part and the instruction for Low Level Functional Part of Driver Individual Part.

-Table 3.1 depicts the relationship between the Service Type and Order Type specified by High Level Functional Part and the other services.
+Table 3-1 depicts the relationship between the Service Type and Order Type specified by High Level Functional Part and the other services.
-"merge/delete/replace/get" operation is specified for the Order Type.
+"merge/delete/replace" operation is specified for the Order Type.

 Table 3-1 Service List